AMReX-Astro/Castro/docs_new/source/CastroInputs.rst

    to make larger and more regular boxes?
 This is the grid efficiency.

    When blocking_factor = 1, *grid efficiency* is exactly the
-   fraction of refined cells in the fine  which correspond to coarse cells which were tagged.
+   fraction of refined cells in the fine BoxArray which correspond to coarse cells which were tagged.
 For other blocking factors, we actually apply grid_eff at the level which has been coarsened by blocking_factor, so it is no longer strictly this fraction,